 Whilst comparisons like this are never black and white, I do think that having your own website is a great idea.
-That’s not to say that you shouldn’t also place your property on a few listing sites too (especially while your new website is building momentum in the early days), but I would definitely recommend having your own holiday property website for the following reasons:
+That’s not to say that you shouldn’t also place your property on a few listing sites too (especially while your new website is building momentum in the early days), but I would definitely recommend having your own holiday property website.

 1. You have complete control over the type and quantity of content that is used to market your property

 2. Over time (assuming your site has good SEO and some legwork on your part) your website will get more traffic

 3. Over time you should even be able to reduce your reliance on listing sites – thereby reducing your costs

 4. Even with your own domain name and hosting costs you can still have a great-looking site for a lot smaller investment than was necessary just a few years ago – hundreds, rather than thousands of pounds (and it could even be free if you do it yourself with a publishing platform such as WordPress)

 5. When a visitor reaches YOUR website you have their total attention.
 With a listing site, your visitor generally has dozens of other properties to compare against yours and to choose from

 6. When building links (for example, through social networking sites such as Facebook or Twitter, blog comments and forums) to promote your property you will be marketing YOUR OWN website and not the listing site that you are paying to place your property on